Syrian Americans: Music

 Syrian music includes several genres and styles of music ranging from Arab classical to Arabic pop music and from secular to sacred music.
 Syrian music is characterized by an emphasis on melody and rhythm, as opposed to harmony.
 There are some genres of Syrian music that are polyphonic, but typically, most Syrian and Arabic music is homophonic.
 Syrian music is also characterized by the predominance of vocal music.
 The prototypical Arabic music ensemble in Egypt and Syria is known as the takht, and relies on a number of musical instruments that represent a standardized tone system, and are played with generally standardized performance techniques, thus displaying similar details in construction and design.
 Such musical instruments include the oud, kanun, rabab, ney, violin, riq, and tableh.
 The Jews of Syria sang pizmonim.

-Modern Syrian music has incorporated instruments from the West, including the electric guitar, cello, double bass, and oboe, and incorporated influences from jazz and other foreign musical styles.

 Traditional clothing

 Traditional dress is not very common with Syrian Americans, and even native Syrians; modern Western clothing is conventional in both Syria and the United States.
 Ethnic dance performers wear a shirwal, which are loose, baggy pants with an elastic waist.
-Some Muslim Syrian women wear a hijab, which is a headscarf worn by Muslim and orthodox Christian women to cover their hair.
+Some Muslim Syrian women wear a hijab, which is a headscarf worn by Muslim women to cover their hair.
 There are various styles of hijab.

+Traditional Syrian clothing for women is typically a long garment with triangle sleeves, referred to as a Thob.
+These dresses are often embroidered with a variety of motifs and colors.
+Traditional Syrian clothing for men include the Shirwal which is a type of pants only worn by men.
+These pants are usually black and baggy.
+Another type of traditional clothing for Syrian men is the Jalabieh, a gown made of light colors and materials during the warmer weather and conversely dark colors and more coarse material during the colder weather.

 Holidays

 Syrian Americans celebrate many religious holidays, with Christian Syrian Americans celebrating most of the Christian holidays that are already celebrated in the United States, but in addition to a few others or at different times.
 For example, They celebrate Christmas and Easter, but since most Syrians are Eastern Orthodox, they celebrate Easter on a different Sunday from most other Americans, and various Saints' days.

-Syrian American Jews celebrate the Jewish holidays, such as Rosh Hashanah, Yom Kippur, Sukkot, Purim, Passover, and Shavuot.
-Few Syrians celebrate Syria's independence day, April 17.
-As American citizens, many Syrians celebrate American holidays like Memorial Day, Independence Day, and Thanksgiving Day.

 Muslim Syrian Americans celebrate three main Muslim holidays: Ramadan, Eid ul-Fitr (Lesser Bairam), and Eid ul-Adha (Greater Bairam).
 Ramadan is the ninth month of the Islamic year, during which Muslims fast from dawn to sunset; Muslims resort to self-discipline to cleanse themselves spiritually.
 After Ramadan is over, Muslims celebrate Eid ul-Fitr, when Muslims break their fasting and revel exuberantly.
 Muslims also celebrate Eid ul-Adha (which means The Festival of Sacrifice) 70 days after at the end of the Islamic year, a holiday which is held along with the annual pilgrimage to Mecca, Hajj.